yairEO/ui-range/README.md

 ----

-A CSS-only component, along-side the corresponding markup, to bring life into the boring, plain, `<input type='range'>` native component, infusing it with extras unthought-of by spec creators, leaving us, developers, alone, to figure things out in the dark, how to bring a spark of life to this lifeless poor thing browsers call *"range input"*.
+A CSS-only component, along-side the corresponding markup, to bring life into the boring, plain, `<input type='range'>` native component, infusing it with extra basic features, leaving us, developers, alone, to figure things out in the dark, how to bring a spark of life to this lifeless poor thing browsers call *"range input"*.

 **How is a person to know the range limits without moving it around?** <br>
 Let the user see the minimum & maximum limits.